pramsey/crunchyblog/arraystring/index.md

 );
 ```

-Happily, the PostgreSQL CSV importer will correctly consume this file.
+Happily, the PostgreSQL CSV importer will correctly consume the "csv in csv" file.

 ```
 COPY weather_data FROM 'weather_data.csv' WITH (FORMAT csv);